jfrog/frogbot/README.md

 #### How does it work?

-1. User opens a pull request
+1. User opens a Pull Request
 1. If missing, Frogbot creates a label `🐸 frogbot scan` in the repository
-1. Maintainer reviews the pull request and assigns `🐸 frogbot scan`
+1. A maintainer reviews the Pull Request and assigns `🐸 frogbot scan`
 1. Frogbot gets triggered by the label, unlabels it, and executes the pull request scanning

 Here's a recommended structure of a `frogbot.yml` workflow file: